jcass77/django-apscheduler/README.md

   scheduler.start()
   ```

-Full example project you can find in example dir.
+A full example project can be found in the example dir.
 Code snippet:
 ```python
 import time
 from apscheduler.schedulers.background import BackgroundScheduler